agl49/techsGivingArchive/README.md

 ## TechsGiving Website
 A static website to advertise an online competitive codeing competition set to occur on november of 2021.
-Visit?(Link to website here)
+Visit?

 ![website](/webpage.png)